top of page

 AI Statistics

-• 78% of organisations now use AI in at least one business function.
+• Around 70–80% of organisations now use AI in at least one business function.

-• 92% of executives plan to increase AI spending in the next three years.
+• More than 80% of executives plan to increase investment in AI over the next few years.

 IT Desk and AI